DewaldFourie/work-wire/README.md

 - Active state highlighting for current route
 - Animated modals for editing profile fields
 - Responsive layout optimized for desktop use
+- Search and Filter components for top quality UX

 ### Real-time Presence